Staff Reports

 Authors: Fulvia Fringuellotti and Thomas Kroen

-What are the effects of payout restrictions on bank risk-shifting?
-To answer this question, we exploit the restriction policies imposed during the Covid-crisis on US banks as a natural experiment.
-Using a high-frequency differences-in-differences empirical strategy, we show that, when share buybacks are banned and dividends restricted, banks’ equity prices fall while their CDS spreads and bond yields decline.
-These results indicate that payout restrictions shift risk from debtholders into equityholders.
-Consistent with a risk-shifting channel, we find that these effects revert once restrictions are lifted.
-Moreover, banks that are ex-ante more reliant on share buybacks than dividends in their payout policies, decrease risk-taking relative to banks that are ex ante more dividends reliant, with those effects reverting when the restrictions are relaxed.
-These results indicate that payout and risk-taking choices are complementary and that regulatory payout restrictions endogenously affect bank risk-shifting incentives.
+This paper studies the effects of regulatory payout restrictions on bank risk-shifting.
+Using policies imposed during the Covid-crisis on U.S. banks as a natural experiment and a high frequency differences-in-differences approach, we show that, when payouts are restricted, banks’ equity prices fall while their debt values appreciate.
+Moreover, banks that are ex-ante more exposed to the payout restrictions decrease risk-taking in lending relative to less exposed banks.
+Consistent with a risk-shifting channel, these effects revert once restrictions are lifted.
+These results indicate that payout and risk-taking choices are complementary and that regulatory payout restrictions endogenously affect bank risk-shifting.

 Full Article